When schools succeed,

 Definition of Priority, Focus or Reward Status:

-New Jersey's ESEA waiver application includes a detailed methodology for identifying Priority, Focus, and Reward Schools.
+New Jersey's ESEA waiver application included a detailed methodology for identifying Priority, Focus, and Reward Schools.
 Below is a short definition of each category:

 A Priority School is a school that has been identified as among the lowest-performing five percent of Title I schools in the state over the past three years, or any non-Title I school that would otherwise have met the same criteria.

 Focus Schools comprise about 10% of schools with the overall lowest subgroup performance, a graduation rate below 75% and the widest gaps in achievement between different subgroups of students.
 Focus Schools receive targeted and tailored solutions to meet the school's unique needs.